musaeed178-uio/nvim-config/README.md

 -   open an issue
 -   submit a pull request
--   or simply share the idea
+-   or simply contact me to share the idea

-The configuration is constantly evolving.
+The configuration is/will be constantly evolving.

 ------------------------------------------------------------------------